Cyanogenbot/AI-Foundry-Library/Readme.md

 Function to retreive the available models to choose from.
 Parameters are not placed inside an object.
 Parameters:

-- apiKey: Data Foundry API Key
+- api_token: Data Foundry API Key

-### Variables

-#### foundry.messageHistory

-The message history can be accessed through the `foundry.messageHistory` variable.
-This can be used for more complex cases such as automatic chat summarization.